adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

 :::note
 **Are you a visual learner**?
-Checkout [these screencasts](https://learn.adonisjs.com/series/route-model-binding/introduction) to learn about Route model binding, its setup and usage.
+Checkout [these screencasts](https://learn.adonisjs.com/series/route-model-binding/introduction) to learn about Route model binding, its setup, and usage.
 :::

 ## Basic usage
-Start with the most basic example and then tune up the complexity level to serve different use cases.
+Start with the most basic example and tune the complexity level to serve different use cases.

 In the following example, we will bind the `Post` model with the first parameter in the `posts/:id` route.